Skip to content

 Unfreeze Card

 To unfreeze a card, use the Cards SDK service method cardsService.unfreezeCard.
-Pass the session_token, the wallet_uuid, the card_uuid and the UnfreezeCardSdkCallback.
+Pass the session_token, the wallet_uuid and the card_uuid.

 cardsService.unfreezeCard(